{\lambda}-SecAgg: Partial Vector Freezing for Lightweight Secure Aggregation in Federated Learning: Partial Vector Freezing

-We employ the same notations as in Sec.~\ref{lineareq}.
-Assuming that the coefficient matrix $\mathbf{A_3}$ of this system of linear equations is an invertible $3\times 3$ matrix, we consider the variable vector $\mathbf{x}=(x_{1},x_{2},x_{3})$ as the original vector of a user in a secure aggregation scenario.
-Given that $\mathbf{A_3}$ is invertible, the knowledge of $\mathbf{A_3}$ and $\mathbf{b}$ allows for the unique solution of $\mathbf{x}$.
-However, when $\mathbf{\check{A}}_3$ and $\check{\mathbf{b}}$ are known, in the absence of knowledge about $\mathbf{a_{3}x}$, $\mathbf{x}$ presents an infinite set of possibilities, rendering it impossible to determine that specific confidential vector.
+It can be seen that when $\bm{\check{A}}$ and $\bm{\check{A}x}$ are known, in the absence of knowledge about $\bm{\alpha x}$, $\bm{x}$ presents an infinite set of possibilities, rendering it impossible to determine that specific confidential vector.
 Motivated by this, we propose \sysname.